LennartFr/OutthinkMobile/README.md

 #2 Use MobileFirst Services Starter to create Mobile apps with Bluemix services
  <a href="https://console.ng.bluemix.net/catalog/starters/mobilefirst-services-starter/">Mobile First Services Starter</a> allows you to develop, deploy, and scale server-side JavaScript® apps with ease.
 The IBM SDK for Node.js™ provides enhanced performance, security, and serviceability.

+ #3 Use Watson Developercloud iOS SDK to create Swift mobile apps with IBM Watson Services

+ #4 Use Watson Developer Cloud Android SDK to create Java mobile apps with IBM Watson Services